Contents

 The argument concerns cases in which broad participation depends on residual infrastructures that become decision-bearing over participant paths.
 Ethereum makes that problem unusually visible because participant paths in access, staking, block construction, and crisis coordination can be traced with public artifacts.

-The conceptual contribution is a thresholded account.
-Distributed capacity, residual mediating function, conversion path, and capture threshold need to be distinguished if the literature is to say more than that concentration exists.
+The thresholded account separates distributed capacity, residual mediation, conversion path, and capture threshold.
 Some residual functions remain coordination devices.
 Some become governance-relevant.
-A smaller set become capture because participants cannot effectively bypass or discipline the terms they impose.
+A smaller set become capture because participants cannot effectively bypass or discipline the terms they impose, and on the present record that set has one adjudicated member: Ethereum’s default access path, under the reversal condition Section 6.2 states.

 Three lines of work follow.
 The interruption conditions need sharper operationalization.
 Cross-system comparison needs to test whether similar residual functions convert in the same way across different architectures.
 The jurisdictional asymmetry needs longitudinal study as regulation reaches farther into intermediary layers.
-Those are the right burdens for a theory of distributive capture anchored in residual infrastructure conversion rather than in a universal claim that every distributive system reconcentrates in the same way.
+Those are the right burdens for a theory of distributive capture anchored in residual infrastructure conversion instead of a universal claim that every distributive system reconcentrates in the same way.

 References